info343d-2015/final-project/README.md

  -  All background tools (includes all other tools) - `tools/run.sh`
  -  Web Server - `tools/webserver.sh`
  -  SASS Watcher - `tools/sass.sh`
+ -

+### Colors:
+orange: #fc8e18
+ use this for outlines and titles

+black: #1d2021
+ use this for the background and the text on the modal

+dark-grey: #596269
+ use this for the background of the modals

+light-grey: #bcc0c3
+ use this for the text on the normal pages and the the buttons